lawrence-ip/splitcheque/README.md

 - Remove people by clicking the × on their tag

 ### 2. **Track Expenses**
+- Type expense descriptions with autocomplete suggestions for common categories
-- Select who paid from a dropdown
+- Select who paid with autocomplete for faster entry
-- Choose participants with checkboxes
+- Use "Select All" checkbox to quickly select all participants
 - Edit or delete any expense later

 ### 3. **Calculate Settlement**